sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/assembly/prep.md

 ### If using Thumper Blocks
 I have a 6 gate ERCF kit.
 I cut my extrusion to 175mm.
 This allows me to fully swing open the upper part of the assembly to about 105 degrees.
-So....a forumula could be derived like this:
+So....a formula could be derived like this:

 ```
 (NumberOfGates * 21) + 49